 Warehouse employees frequently lift heavy items, perform repetitive tasks, push and pull loads, and bend and reach in unusual positions.
 Often, the nature of their jobs leads to work-related injuries.
 The Bureau of Labor Statistics states that warehouse employees experience almost twice the amount of injuries in comparison to workers within the general population.
 These accidents cost the warehouse industry a considerable amount of money each year and can negatively affect productivity.

 Ergonomics can improve the safety and efficiency of your warehouse.
-Proper ergonomic equipment ensures that your employees work in optimal body position and can even keep injuries from occurring in the first place.
+Proper ergonomic equipment ensures that your employees work in optimal body positions and can even keep injuries from occurring in the first place.
 But what exactly is ergonomics?
 And what kind of ergonomic equipment do you need to prevent warehouse worker injury and improve warehouse productivity?
 Let’s take a closer look.

-What is Ergonomic Warehouse Equipment?
+What is Warehouse Ergonomic Equipment?

 Ergonomics is the study of the way jobs are done within a specific workplace.
 It also involves designing jobs and tasks that fit your workers (rather than forcing their bodies to fit the job).
-Ergonomic equipment enables your employees to work in a “neutral position,” meaning that they won’t need to reach too far above, below, or away from their bodies.
+Warehouse ergonomic equipment enables your employees to work in a “neutral position,” meaning that they won’t need to reach too far above, below, or away from their bodies.

 When you have a solid understanding of your workplace operations, you can make changes to better suit the needs of your workers.
-For example, in every warehouse, there are high volume items that tend to move more quickly than others.
+For example, in every warehouse, there are high-volume items that tend to move more quickly than others.
 The 80/20 rule states that 20 percent of your products get picked 80 percent of the time.
 Therefore, concentrating your ergonomic efforts around your highest moving products can elicit beneficial results.
 To get jobs done safely and effectively, OSHA’s ergonomics standards and guidelines suggest using tilt and lift tables, as well as other ergonomic material handling systems.

 Types of Ergonomic Material Handling Equipment for Warehouses